Deployment

 enoch-queue-alert-check.timer — periodically checks queue health and can send Pushover alerts when configured.

-enoch-notion-sync.timer — syncs Notion intake/projection data when Notion environment variables are configured.
+enoch-notion-sync.timer — legacy compatibility only; syncs Notion intake/projection data when those environment variables are configured.

 Enable only the timers you have configured and tested.